Pet Travel Crates: Expert Guide to Choosing and Preparing the Perfect Crate for Your Pet’s Journey

 #500 Series: 40 L x 27 W x 30 H

 #700 Series: 48 L x 32 W x 35 H

 Note: Larger crates may be too big to fit on some aircraft.
 Double-check before you book your flight.

 Custom Pet Travel Crates for Large Dogs

-Large dogs whose size exceeds the #700 crate can still fly safely, but they will need to obtain a custom made travel crate that adheres to IATA standards for international travel.
-Large custom crates may be too large to fit on some aircraft, so double check with your airline before you fly.
+Large dogs whose size exceeds the #700 crate can still fly safely, but they must obtain a custom-made travel crate that adheres to IATA standards for international travel.
+Custom crates may be too large to fit on some aircraft, so double-check with your airline before you fly.

-For larger dogs who need just a little bit extra height, an extension kit will be necessary.
+An extension kit will be necessary for larger dogs who need just a little extra height.
 Crate extension kits add height to Extra Large (#500 series) and Giant (#700 series) crates.

 Bird Travel Crates